 This drawing is for distributed bypass wiring purposes and is not a floor layout plan.
 UPPs can be placed in any physical order.

-External CAN connections between UPS require 3-core shielded twisted pair wire (22AWG).
+External CAN connections between UPPs require 3-core shielded twisted pair wire (22AWG).

-^{)} First and last UPS shall be terminated with resistor
+- ) First and last UPS shall be terminated with resistor - ) Shield connected on one end only

-Figure 4-18: CAN and Pull-Chain Wiring for Parallel UPS
+Figure 4-12: CAN and Pull-Chain Wiring for Parallel UPS